click-contrib/sphinx-click/docs/usage.rst

       :prog: cli
       :nested: full

-with the subcommands of each group in different sections, one for each group in ``sources``.
-An example is provided in :ref:`example_commandcollections`.
+This will render the subcommands of each group in different sections, one for each group in ``sources``.
+An example is provided in :doc:`examples/commandcollections`.

 Modifying ``sys.path``